Agricultural fencing: Barbed wire

-Typically four strands of barbed wire, with the lowest strand no more than 12 in from the ground and the top strand at least 48 inches above the ground, make up a legal fence in the western United States.
-Better-quality fences have five strands, older fences often had only three strands, and just two strands is widely used in Britain if only adult cattle are being contained.
+Typically, four strands of barbed wire, with the lowest strand no more than 12 in from the ground and the top strand at least 48 inches above the ground, make up a legal fence in the western United States.
+Better-quality fences have five strands, older fences often had only three strands, and just two strands are widely used in Britain if only adult cattle are being contained.
 Other variations exist, depending on local laws and the purpose of the fence.

 Barbed wire is particularly effective for containing cattle.
-In pastures containing both cattle and sheep, one or two strands of barbed wire is used in conjunction with woven wire to both discourage cattle from reaching over the top of a fence and to keep sheep from crawling under.
+In pastures containing both cattle and sheep, one or two strands of barbed wire are used in conjunction with woven wire to both discourage cattle from reaching over the top of a fence and to keep sheep from crawling under.
 Though often used in many areas for horses, barbed wire is not advised; its use is considered poor management.
-There is very high risk of injury occurring when a thin-skinned, fast-moving animal with long legs runs into it or puts a leg through the strands.
+There is a very high risk of injury occurring when a thin-skinned, fast-moving animal with long legs runs into it or puts a leg through the strands.